pysat/pysat/docs/new_instrument.rst

 In general, the tag points to a specific data product.
-This could be a specific processing level (such as L1, L2), or a product file (such as the different profile products for cosmic_gps data, 'ionprf', 'atmprf', ...).
+This could be a specific processing level (such as L1, L2), or a product file (such as the different profile products for :py:mod:`pysatCDDAC.instruments.cosmic_gps` data, 'ionprf', 'atmprf', ...).

 inst_id
 ^^^^^^^